 Best Time To Drink Green Tea

 A morning cup of green tea on an empty stomach may damage your liver.
 Drinking it with a meal inhibits the absorption of iron in your body.
 Drink it 2 hours before or after a meal and 2 hours before bedtime.
-Else, its caffeine and L-theanine amino acid keep you alert and the tea, being a diuretic, can also disturb your sleep.
-For weight loss, drink it before you exercise for weight loss, but restrict yourself to 2–3 cups a day.
+Else, its caffeine and L-theanine amino acid can keep you alert.
+The tea, being a diuretic, can also disturb your sleep.
+For weight loss, drink it before you exercise, but restrict yourself to 2–3 cups a day.
 Avoid this cooling drink in winter.

 Among health beverages, green tea is an undisputed favorite, especially for those attempting to shed a few pounds.
 Chinese traditional medics have sworn by its health benefits since ancient times.
 Even recent research has found that green tea is rich in minerals and vitamins that increase its antioxidant potential to reduce your risk for heart disease and certain types of cancers.
 This antibacterial tea helps in weight loss, exhibits anti-aging properties, and also promotes oral health.1 So that brings us to the obvious question: what is the best time to drink green tea?